 After setting up a rectangular coordinate system for the natural space of the sphere, the same coordinate system can be used in the position space even though that space is an abstract space.
 Position space was obtained by regarding the rotation vectors in the sphere’s natural space as position vectors of points in the abstract space.
 We can use the same coordinate system in both spaces.
 (Say the x-axis goes to the right, the y-axis into the screen, the z-axis up.)

-For example, a simple rotation about the vertical by π / 2 (90°) that starts from the reference position (zero) is represented in position space by a radial line segment:
+For example, a simple rotation about the vertical by π / 2 (90°) that starts from the reference position (zero) is represented in position space by a radial line segment.
+The orange dot is at the starting position, the blue dot is at the ending position:

 There is another way to record the movement of a sphere, within its natural space rather than an abstract space.
 First consider a similar problem.
 Suppose we wanted to record the motion of a square sliding about in the plane.
 If we were to move that plane perpendicular to itself at a steady speed, the square would sweep out a solid.
 This timeless solid would be a record of all the positions the square had occupied during the course of its travel in the plane.
 The time t in the plane becomes the distance t perpendicular to the plane.